A listing agreement is a legally binding contract between you — the homeowner — and the real estate broker (and agent) you hire to sell your property.

 A longer agreement duration gives your agent more time to market your property.

-And it also provides them with a sense of security because they’re essentially “guaranteed” a commission as long as your home is sold.
+And it also provides them with a sense of security because they’re essentially “guaranteed” a commission as long as your house is sold.

-Shorter terms can give you flexibility, especially if you’re uncertain about how to choose a good realtor.
+Shorter terms can give you flexibility, especially if you’re uncertain about how to pick a realtor to sell your home.

 You won’t be stuck for long if your agent doesn’t meet your expectations.